KratosMultiphysics/Kratos/INSTALL.md

 #### Windows

-Windows should detect automatically the number of threads of your computer, but many times this mechanism fail.
+Windows should detect automatically the number of threads of your computer, but many times this mechanism fails.
 We included several options in order to force the parallel compilation:

 You can force it manually by commenting this lines in the configuration file, and adding a number of processes of your choice:
 ```ps1